bravotango/Code-Quiz/README.md

 When the application loads, there are 2 buttons to choose from, 'Start Quiz' & 'View High Scores'.

-When the user clicks the 'Start Quiz' button, questions and list of choices are presented to the user.
+When the user clicks the 'Start Quiz' button, a question and list of choices are presented to the user.

 By default, the 'Next Question' button is disabled.
 When a choice for a question is selected, the 'Next Question' button is enabled.